jaygonzales/EmailPro/README.md

 Just find a place to store the plug-in file in your solution, import the module scripts, and customize the Configuration and Settings scripts.

+If you will be using gmail for sending messages, be sure to review [Allow less secure apps to access accounts](https://support.google.com/a/answer/6260879).
+This is required due to the inability to use Google's two-step verification for sender.

 ## Download and Installation

 Use the "Clone or download" button on the [GitHub page](https://github.com/beezwax/EmailPro), then "Download ZIP".
 In the resulting EmailPro folder,  open the EmailPro.fmp12 file.
 Its README script contains installation instructions.